We'll never allow a healthy animal to be put to sleep

 Animal welfare is at the heart of what we do

-We are an animal rescue and rehoming charity based in Scotland promoting the advancement of animal welfare throughout the UK.
+We are an animal rescue and rehoming service based in Scotland promoting the advancement of animal welfare throughout the UK.
 We have built a solid reputation for transforming the lives of unwanted and abandoned dogs in the UK and for also rehoming dogs in need from both here and overseas.

 Canine Campus Pet Rescue and Food Bank were the first animal organisation in Scotland to be accredited with the title of 'food bank'.